robertsambuena/nodejs-express-angularjs-boilerplate-scaffold/README.md

 			script.js		-- Custom script to be used index.html			--
 	public/
-		images/				-- contains images used on the application css/
-			min.css			-- minified css from the css folder js/
-			min.js			-- minified js from the js folder index.html			-- minified form of index.html
+		min.css				-- minified css from the css folder min.js				-- minified js from the js folder index.html			-- minified form of index.html
-	server.js				-- contains script for running the web server gruntfile.js			-- grunt config
+	images/					-- contains images used on the application server.js				-- contains script for running the web server gruntfile.js			-- grunt config
 	.gitignore				-- list of ignored files